FAQEUCyber Resilience Act

 Citations

-Section 14
+Question 14

-Once a security update has been made available, must the manufacturer disclose information about the fixed vulnerability?
+Once a CRA security update has been made available, must the manufacturer disclose information about the fixed vulnerability?

 Yes.